A report by the Global Innovation Index 2022 revealed that several African economies are among the top 100 most innovative countries worldwide.

-South Africa followed Mauritius, with Yoco Technologies, a South African-based company, receiving $83 million in 2021 and offering simple card machines and online payment tools to assist entrepreneurs in accessing payment options.
+Furthermore, South Africa was second, with Yoco Technologies, a South African company, receiving $83 million in 2021.
+The firm offers simple card machines and online payment tools to assist entrepreneurs in accessing payment options.

-Kenya, which has registered over 30,300 companies and is one of the largest mobile phone and digital technology adopters in Africa.
+The East African economic powerhouse has registered over 30,300 companies and is one of the largest mobile phone and digital technology adopters in Africa.

-In addition, the report noted that 16 out of the 25 Sub-Saharan African economies that were covered this year improved their ranking.
+In addition, the report noted that 16 out of the 25 Sub-Saharan African economies improved their ranking.